PrinceOfPuppers/degooged-tube/README.md

 #### YtInitalPage

-Constructed using `YtInitalPage.fromUrl(url: str)` gets a page and parses it for containuation chains and inital data
+Constructed using `YtInitalPage.fromUrl(url: str)` gets a page and parses it for continuation chains and initial data

-The method `page.scrapeInitalData(dataFmt: Union[ScrapeElement, list[ScrapeElement]])` will run scrapeJsonTree on any inital data found and return it as a dict
+The method `page.scrapeInitalData(dataFmt: Union[ScrapeElement, list[ScrapeElement]])` will run scrapeJsonTree on any initial data found and return it as a dict

 #### YtApiList
 Constructed from `YtInitalPage`, it behaves like a list and making calls to a continuation chain as items are indexed.

 The continuation chain is decided using the apiUrl, and by duck-typing based on the scrapeFmt (following only chains which match the dataFmt).

-Contains `YtContIter`, an iterator which wraps the continuation chains, deals the requests, as well as implements the aformentioned duck-typing
+Contains `YtContIter`, an iterator which wraps the continuation chains, deals the requests, as well as implements the aforementioned duck-typing

 # DEGOOGED-TUBE-API